unicefuganda/eums/README.md

 		}
 	```

-* At times, `npm` is unable to set the PhantomJS binary to the correct path, even when installing globally.
+* At times, `npm` is unable to set the PhantomJS binary to the correct path, even when installing it globally.
 In this case, set it explicitly.

 * Also note that the karma server and PhantomJS will both run on port `8080`.
 Make sure this port is free when running `grunt`.